aleccool213/blog/src/pages/2017-12-21-mac-stack/index.md

 * Coworker comes to my desk to ask me a question
 * Sees something radical happening on screen
-* Asks why they haven't heard of forementioned application
+* Asks why they haven't heard of the application
 * Screams silently

 <table class="image">